wilsonmar/SAP-HANA/README.md

 # SAP-HANA

-HANA refers to the <strong>in-memory</strong> database built for high performance with multi-core CPUs with parallelization of execution.
+HANA technically refers to the <strong>in-memory</strong> columnar database built for high performance with multi-core CPUs with parallelization of execution.

-It's deployable as an appliance or in the cloud.
+The big data and IoT components is deployable as an on-premise appliance or as a cloud edition.

-Proof points
+Its customer proof points
 https://www.youtube.com/watch?v=YVsJA1CaXqE&t=1m55s
 USHR 80X

+More importantly, HANA is marketed to support real-time decision making and fast change rate.

+This comes partly from a simpler data model and Fiori UX.

 ## S4HANA